UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic illustrating a three-step timeline and checklist for moving utilities.

-This guide outlines a simple timeline to help you successfully transfer or set up your utilities when moving.
+Following a timeline helps you successfully transfer or set up utilities when moving without service interruptions.

 Graphic showing a Letter of Credit can waive utility deposits, with typical costs for deposits and fees.